bcgov/containerization-and-cloud-economic-model/README.md

 To get a local copy up and running follow these simple steps.

-### Prerequisites
+### Common Services Access Token (GETOK)

-A Common Services GETOK is available for free, approved for use by the Government of British Columbia.
+A Common Services GETOK is available for internal use by the Government of British Columbia.
 Please see their project documentation.

 - [GETOK Common Services Onboarding](https://getok.nrs.gov.bc.ca/app/about)